emn178/jquery-lazyload-any/README.md

 # jQuery-lazyload-any
-This is a jQuery plugin provides a lazyload function for everything.
+This is a jQuery plugin provides a lazyload function for images, iframe or anything.

 ## Demo
 [Images](http://emn178.github.io/jquery-lazyload-any/demo/images/)